Rosh Tzipor Birdwatching Center – Visitor Guide

 Rosh Tzipor

-Rosh Tzipor Birdwatching Center inside Ganei Yehoshua park in Tel Aviv offers several lookouts around an artificial pond.
-Moreover, since it is located not far from Sheva Tahanot, you can make a lovely hike in the park.
+Rosh Tzipor Birdwatching Center inside Ganei Yehoshua Park in Tel Aviv offers several lookouts around an artificial pond.
+Moreover, you can hike in the park to the nearby Sheva Tahanot.

 Map

-Rosh Tzipor Birdwatching Center is located in Ganei Yehoshua park (also known as Yarkon Park) near the Yarkon and Ayalon rivers’ meeting point.
-And here is an interactive map of this area:
+Rosh Tzipor Birdwatching Center is located in Ganei Yehoshua Park (also known as Yarkon Park) near the meeting point of the Yarkon and Ayalon rivers.

 Parking